Science Communication Nature Marsilius Visiting Professorship

 A champion of excellent science communication and quality journalism is usually appointed as a guest professor each semester.
 Along with the furtherance these aims, young researchers are also trained to better communicate their research and findings to the public.
 The Nature Marsilius Visiting Professorship is located at the Marsilius Kolleg of Ruperto Carola, which serves as a bridge between the scientific cultures in Heidelberg.

-Seventh Nature Marsilius Visiting Professorship: Martin Enserink
+Eleventh Nature Marsilius Visiting Professorship: Vanessa Vu

 Fireside-Chat